Manny Díaz Jr.: Public health

 During the COVID-19 pandemic, Díaz opposed COVID-19 vaccine requirements.
 In 2021, Díaz also said that he wanted to "review" any additional vaccine requirements for students, such as those for mumps and measles.
 As of September 2021, Díaz had not been vaccinated against COVID-19.

 Culture wars

 In 2022, Díaz sponsored SB148/ HB7 in the Florida Senate, the "anti-woke" legislation backed by Governor Ron DeSantis.
-After the legislation was signed into law in April 2022, Chief U.S. district judge Mark E. Walker blocked key provisions of the law in November 2022.
+After the legislation was signed into law in April 2022, Chief U.S. district judge Mark E. Walker blocked some employment provisions of the law in November 2022.
 In his 139-page decision, he called the law "positively dystopian."
+The court did not affect the K-12 portions of this legislation.

 Personal life

 Díaz was a four year letterman college baseball player at St. Thomas University where he played for head coach Al Avila.
 Díaz's second wife, Jennifer, worked in Miami Dade Public Schools and in Miami-Dade charter schools.
 They married on December 11, 2010.
 She is former vice-chair of the governing board of the Tallahassee Classical School, affiliated with Hillsdale College.
 They have three children.
 Díaz's son Dominic, from his first marriage to Linet Gonzalez, played baseball at Longwood University.